karlyhoffman/new-typo-graphics/README.md

 # New Typo Graphics

 ## Project Description:
-A couple years ago I bought a used book called, "New Typo Graphics: The New Faces of Contemporary Typography", which contained photos of contemporary posters from the late 80's to early 90's.
+A couple years ago I bought a used book called, [New Typo Graphics: The New Faces of Contemporary Typography](https://www.amazon.com/New-Typo-Graphics-Contemporary-Typography/dp/4938586436), which contained photos of contemporary posters from the late 80's to early 90's.
 The goal of this projects is to turn those posters into websites.

 ![New Typo Graphics Book](https://pictures.abebooks.com/isbn/9784938586430-us.jpg "New Typo Graphics: The New Faces of Contemporary Typography")